 Product defects have been, and continue to be, a significant amount of class action litigation.
 In 2010, a significant class action lawsuit was filed against Toyota for their allegedly defective vehicles that unintentionally accelerated, for example.

 If a successful settlement or verdict is reached, the class members of a product liability class action are entitled to damages based on their injuries and the defendant is required to make changes to prevent putting customers at risk in the future.

 Check out all product liability class-action lawsuits we’ve taken on.

 6. Defective Drug Class Actions

 Dangerous defective drugs and pharmaceutical devices do not create injuries in just one person.
-Often many people are injured by the drugs or devices.
+Often many people are injured by drugs or devices.

-In the past, class members have brought successful class action lawsuits regarding defective drugs, defective contraceptives and defective surgical materials.
+In the past, class members have brought successful class action lawsuits regarding defective drugs, defective contraceptives, and defective surgical materials.
 Defective drug class actions encourage pharmaceutical companies to develop better testing procedures and safer products in the future.

 See here for all our cases related to dangerous drugs class action lawsuits.

 7. Anti-Trust Class Actions